 I decided to make this beef teriyaki zoodles recipe this past weekend since beef teriyaki it is one of my daughters favorite things to order at any Chinese restaurant.
-It was time for me to try and master it.
-And she said I did!!
+I love substituting zucchini noodles for pasta in any dish is a perfect low carb option.

 This is a super simple recipe that can be ready in 20 minutes!
 So it’s great for busy nights where you want something healthy but don’t have a lot of time.

 I love making an easy teriyaki sauce and it’s the perfect sauce for zucchini noodles.
 This sauce is very similar to sauce I make for my Slow Cooker Chicken Teriyaki.
 I swapped out red wine vinegar for rice vinegar in this recipe.
 It’s so flavorful and healthier than any store bought option.

 The teriyaki sauce consists of coconut aminos (or soy sauce), honey, rice vinegar, ginger, garlic and a little corn starch for thickening.